-The deferred income tax liabilities of the Company as at 31 March 2018 were assessed at a rate, valid for 2018, at the amount of 10% (31 December 2017: 10%).
+The deferred income tax liabilities of the Company were assessed at a rate, valid for 2018, at the amount of 10% (31 December 2017: 10%).

 2.26.
 Government grants

 Government grants represent various forms of providing gratuitous resources by a government (local and central bodies and institutions) and/or intergovernmental agreements and organisations.